Bowl of avocado pasta with roasted cherry tomatoes and a ramekin of cilantro pesto

 1. (Optional) Roast almonds in a 350 degree oven for 8-15 minutes.
 Check frequently to avoid burning and remove from the oven when they begin to darken.

-2. Blend almonds, cilantro, and garlic in a food processor until they form a fine crumb.
-Add olive oil and blend together.
+2. Blend the almonds, cilantro, and garlic in a food processor until they form a fine crumb.
+Add the olive oil and blend.
 Season with salt and pepper to taste.
-Set aside*.
+Set the pesto aside*.

-3. Roast cherry tomatoes in a 400 degree oven for 15-20 minutes until they are wrinkly and beginning to darken.
-Remove from oven and set aside.
+1. Roast the cherry tomatoes in a 400 degree oven for 15-20 minutes until they are soft and wrinkly and beginning to darken.
+Remove them from oven and set aside.

-4. Meanwhile, bring a large pot of water to a boil, add pasta and cook according to instructions (approximately 8-10 minutes), drain.
+2. Meanwhile, bring a large pot of generously salted water to a boil, add the pasta and cook according to instructions (approximately 8-10 minutes).
+Remove about 1 cup of pasta water from the pot and drain the pasta.

-5. Cut the avocado and remove the pit.
-Chop, and blend in food processor until smooth.
-Remove from the processor and mix in 1/3 cup of the pesto.
+3. Cut the avocado and remove the pit.
+Blend in a food processor or blender until smooth.
+Mix in 1/3 cup of the pesto and set aside.

 *This recipe makes more pesto than is needed for two servings of pasta.
-The remainder can be stored in the fridge or freezer for later use.
+The remainder can be stored in the fridge or freezer for later use or used in another recipe like this Thai-inspired carrot soup.

 Previous Post